 Where Even the Mosquitoes are Mellow

 The best thing about Tonga?
 The people.
-The best thing
+The best thing about the people?
+The kids. |

 If I ever run across a magic genie who offers me three wishes, the first would certainly be death to all mosquitoes.
 And I don't care if that means trout and bat populations would suffer as I wipe out a major food source.
 I appreciate all those creatures do for us in eating as many mosquitoes as possible, but really, if they were better at their job I wouldn't need to waste a wish getting rid of mosquitoes anyway.